rawify/Complex.js/README.md

 Attributes
 ===

-Any complex number object exposes its real and imaginary part as follows:
+Every complex number object exposes its real and imaginary part as attribute `re` and `im`:

 ```javascript
 let c = new Complex(3, 2);